gregorskii/redux-starter/README.md

 A Redux starter with with Mocha, WallabyJs, and Karma for testing, React Storybook for visual design, and Flow for static type checking.

+Includes Bootstrap v4 Alpha, but can be removed from the `src/index.html`.

 ## Notes

 Storybook is broken under webpack 2 per [#637](https://github.com/storybooks/react-storybook/pull/637)